CAP-a-Palooza Art Sale

 (Note: We do not ask local artists to donate their own work.)

-The art that is donated is vintage and contemporary, professional and amateur, fun and funky, antique and modern: paintings, photography, etchings, prints, small sculpture, pottery, embroidery and more.
+The art that is donated is vintage and contemporary, professional and amateur, fun and funky, antique and modern.
+There are paintings, photography, etchings, prints, small sculpture, pottery, embroidery, and more.

-Work is priced low so we can sell as much as possible in 9 days.
-Prices drop throughout the sale and are slashed on the last couple of days.
+Work is priced low so we can sell as out in 9 days.
+Prices drop throughout the sale.

 We thank our generous annual sponsor of the ArtSpace Gallery.
-Thank you so much, Coughlin and Gerhart
+Thank you Coughlin and Gerhart

 Donation Dates & Drop Off Information: